tytzM17/Lokian.eth/README.md

 - Removed startSharing and stopSharing functions

 Ongoing
+- Remove stable coin as payment.
+- Remove NFT pack buying
+- NFT will have numbering on top right, NFT will have atrribute bonus

 - Test create, breed, mint mon packs functionality (mvp)

 - Set frontend in pinata or ipfs, (mvp)